sgzed86/AI_agent_in_python/README.md

 # AI_agent_in_python
-I am working on an example of a coded version of an AI agent; I have no code versions posted elsewhere
+I am working on an example of a coded version of an AI agent; I have a no code versions posted elsewhere

+currently using python LangChain and Groq to create the agent because I can use Groq for free as of now.